BrandonBian/leetcode/algorithms/binary-search-deprecated.md

 - **Reference 3**: [Study Guide - Approach to Writing Bug-free Binary Search Code](https://leetcode.com/tag/binary-search/discuss/1089533/An-approach-to-writing-bug-free-Binary-Search-code)
 - **Reference 4**: [Study Guide -Binary Search 101](https://leetcode.com/problems/binary-search/discuss/423162/Binary-Search-101)
 - **Selected LeetCode Problems**: [List](https://leetcode.com/list/xls4oirv/)

-## - General Binary Search Ideas
-- **Conceptually**: Basically, **it splits the search space into two halves and only keep the half that probably has the search target and throw away the other half that would not possibly have the answer**.
+- **Conceptually**: Basically, **BINARY SEARCH splits the search space into two halves and only keep the half that probably has the search target and throw away the other half that would not possibly have the answer**.
 In this manner, we reduce the search space to half the size at every step, until we find the target.
 Binary Search helps us reduce the search time from linear O(n) to logarithmic **O(log n)**.

 ## Template 1 - "Classic Binary Search"
 ### For solving: "locate the index" types of problems